asasinmode/recipemode/cakes/white-chocolate-cheesecake.md

 ## how to

 1. Cream cheese should be room temperature.
-Whipping cream coldest you can get it (put into a freezer ~30 minutes before you whip it, I recommend doing it on step 5).
+Whipping cream should be the coldest you can get it (put into a freezer ~30 minutes before you whip it, I recommend doing it on step 5).
 2. Whip 570g of cream cheese with 18% cream and sugar until fluffy.
 Whisk in the corn starch and vanilla.
 3. Pour into a buttered baking dish of choice, ideally with [a base](biscuit-base).
 With default amounts of ingredients I use a round baking dish with a diameter of 24cm that's 7 cm high (~3150cm<sup>3</sup>).
 4. Bake for around 30 minutes at 175°C. Should still have a bit of jiggle in the center.